ashhark31/recruiterFlow-Assignment/README.md

 - 🔹 **Add new cards** using an add item button
 - 🔹 Styled with **Tailwind CSS** and **Material-UI**

+## Functionality
+🗂 Display Cards
+- Fetches product data from DummyJSON API
+- Renders each product as a card with name, price, and image

+🗑 Delete Card
+- Clicking the delete button removes the card from the UI
+- Local state is updated to reflect removal

+➕ Add Card
+- Add button creates a new mock card with dummy data
+- New card is appended to the card list in UI

 ## 🔧 Tech Stack

 - **React-Vite**